 Students should register during designated registration times.
 Once students have registered for a course or courses, they have incurred a financial commitment which must be met.
-Students should contact their local campus Business Office to pay their tuition and fees in order to finalize their registration and insure their enrollment in the classes they have selected.
 Students have not completed registration until arrangements have been made for the payment of tuition and fees.
 Students can pay their tuition on line by accessing the Trojan Web Express.
+Registration is not final until tuition and fees are paid.